-- 1. is not or was not a director, officer or employee of the Bank, its subsidiaries, affiliates or related interests during the past three (3) years counted from the date of his election/appointment; - is not or was not a director, officer, or employee of the Bank's substantial stockholders and their related companies during the past three (3) years counted from the date of his election/appointment; - 3. is not an owner of more than two percent (2%) of the outstanding shares or a stockholder with shares of stock sufficient to elect one (1) seat in the Bank's Board, or in any of its related companies or of its majority corporate shareholders; - 4. is not a close family member of any director, officer or stockholder holding shares of stock sufficient to elect one (1) seat in the Bank's Board or any of its related companies or of any of its substantial stockholders; - 5. is not acting as a nominee or representative of any director or substantial shareholder of the Bank, any of its related companies or any of its substantial shareholders; - 6. is not or was not retained as professional adviser, consultant, agent or counsel of the Bank, any of its related companies or any of its substantial shareholders, either in his personal capacity or through his firm during the past three (3) years counted from the date of his election; - 7. is independent of management and free from any business or other relationship, has not engaged and does not engage in any transaction with the Bank or with any of its related companies or with any of its substantial shareholders, whether by himself or with other persons or through a firm of which he is a partner or a company of which he is a director or substantial shareholder, other than transactions which are conducted at arm's length and could not materially interfere with or influence the exercise of his judgment; - 8. was not appointed in the Bank, its subsidiaries, affiliates or related interests as Chairman "Emeritus", "Ex-Officio", directors/officers or members of any Advisory Board, or otherwise appointed in a capacity to assist the Board in the performance of its duties and responsibilities during the past three (3) years counted from the date of his appointment; - 9. is not affiliated with any non-profit organization that receives significant funding from the Bank or any of its related companies or substantial shareholders; - 10. is not employed as an executive officer of another company where any of the Bank's executives serve as directors; and

-11. is not a securities broker-dealer of listed companies and registered issuers of securities.
+- b. is not or was not a director, officer, or employee of the Bank's substantial stockholders and their related companies during the past three (3) years counted from the date of his election/appointment; - c. is not an owner of more than two percent (2%) of the outstanding shares or a stockholder with shares of stock sufficient to elect one (1) seat in the Bank's Board, or in any of its related companies or of its majority corporate shareholders; - d. is not a close family member of any director, officer or stockholder holding shares of stock sufficient to elect one (1) seat in the Bank's Board or any of its related companies or of any of its substantial stockholders; - e. is not acting as a nominee or representative of any director or substantial shareholder of the Bank, any of its related companies or any of its substantial shareholders; - f. is not or was not retained as professional adviser, consultant, agent or counsel of the Bank, any of its related companies or any of its substantial shareholders, either in his personal capacity or through his firm during the past three (3) years counted from the date of his election; - g. is independent of management and free from any business or other relationship, has not engaged and does not engage in any transaction with the Bank or with any of its related companies or with any of its substantial shareholders, whether by himself or with other persons or through a firm of which he is a partner or a company of which he is a director or substantial shareholder, other than transactions which are conducted at arm's length and could not materially interfere with or influence the exercise of his judgment; - h. was not appointed in the Bank, its subsidiaries, affiliates or related interests as Chairman "Emeritus", "Ex-Officio", directors/officers or members of any Advisory Board, or otherwise appointed in a capacity to assist the Board in the performance of its duties and responsibilities during the past three (3) years counted from the date of his appointment; - i. is not affiliated with any non-profit organization that receives significant funding from the Bank or any of its related companies or substantial shareholders; - j. is not employed as an executive officer of another company where any of the Bank's executives serve as directors; and - k. is not a securities broker-dealer of listed companies and registered issuers of securities.
 "Securities broker-dealer" refers to any person holding any office of trust and responsibility in a broker-dealer firm, which includes, among others, a director, officer, principal stockholder, nominee of the firm to the Exchange, an associated person or salesman, and an authorized clerk of the broker or dealer.

-3. Lead Independent Director40
+3. Lead Independent Director42